r-lib/gargle/cran-correspondence/README.md

   several points and addressing `cat()`.
   * 2nd email sent pointing out the vignettes and articles, in case it is somehow not clear where the bulk of the documentation lies.

+2019-05-18 Resubmit, after no luck with email.
+Responded to comments on 3rd submission in cran-comments.

+  * Clean pass from auto-check service